aravind-sadharani/chandraveena/src/blog/r3-kr-bageshri/index.md

 <br>

 Raga *Bageshri* is a very popular and beautiful Raga, usually sung in the late evening or night.
 Sometimes, changing a single note changes the entire character of a Raga, so much so that it feels like a completely different Raga.
 One such Raga is *Komal Rishabh Bageshri*.
 As the name suggests, Raga Bageshri has been modified by changing the *Tivra Rishabh* to *Komal Rishabh* (flattened Re).

-I present the Raga as a Janya (derivative) of Todi.
+Even though, as a scale, Komal Rishab Bageshri could be a Janya Raga of Melakartha Natakapriya (Sa re ga ma Pa Dha ni), here I present the Raga as a Janya (derivative) of Todi.
+This twist is mainly due to the use of extra flattened komal re and komal ga and, phrases used, creating a feeling of Todi.

 An interesting footnote is that Late Pandit Ravi Shankar has played a similar scale and called it Raga *Parameshwari*.